desbo/clissoldttc/content/news/tuesdays-6-8pm-all-inclusive-🏓-session-takes-off-in-style-kingshall-lc-in-hackneycentral🎉🥳🏓.md

 Kids, GLL members; Unwaged and OAP’s get a discounted rate otherwise it’s a cheap £4:90 to play for approx 2 fun hours where coaching is available.

-Sessions are coached and superbised to ensure safety and satisfaction of customers.
+Sessions are coached and supervised to ensure safety and satisfaction of customers.

 For further information please contact the centre or call/text: 07378840390 or email: chris.beckley.tt@gmail.com